fifieldt/twcitizen/content/taiwanese-parents.md

 will still be allowed to perform Household Registration.

 ## Applying for a Taiwan (NWOHR) passport
-You can apply for a Taiwan passport is done at your local Taiwanese diplomatic mission.
+You can apply for a Taiwan passport at your local Taiwanese diplomatic mission.
 In addition to your passport photos, you will likely need some of the following documents:
 * Your birth certificate
 * You parent's marriage certificate